-6.3002a Pended applications will remain on file for three years, at which time they will expire and will no longer be considered unless an extension has been granted by the Genealogist General or an appeal is in process.
+6.3002a Pended applications will remain on file for two years from the date the application was pended, at which time they will expire and will no longer be considered.

 6.3002b Expired applications cannot be resubmitted without payment of an additional application fee.